rudashi/fluent-regex/docs/index.md

 # Introduction

-This package provides a simple way to create Regex in fluent way.
+This package provides a simple way to create Regex in a fluent way.

 Here is a quick example: